Dallas Market Center

-Dallas Market Center is a 5 million square foot (460,000 m2) wholesale trade center in Dallas, Texas, the United States, located at 2200 Stemmons Freeway, housing showrooms which sells consumer products including gifts, lighting, home décor, apparel, fashion accessories, shoes, tabletop/housewares, gourmet, floral, and holiday products.
+Dallas Market Center is a 5 million square foot (460,000 m2) wholesale trade center in Dallas, Texas, United States, located at 2200 Stemmons Freeway, housing showrooms which sell consumer products including gifts, lighting, home décor, apparel, fashion accessories, shoes, tabletop/housewares, gourmet, floral, and holiday products.

 The marketplace is closed to the public but open to certified retail buyers and interior designers, manufacturers, and industry professionals.
 Large-scale market events are held at the center throughout the year.
 Dallas Market Center is owned by Dallas-based Crow Holdings and managed by Market Center Management Company (MCMC), a Crow Holdings subsidiary.

 The center was the destination of U.S. President John F. Kennedy's motorcade when he was assassinated in Dealey Plaza on November 22, 1963.

 The campus

 The four-building campus includes the World Trade Center, Trade Mart, International Trade Plaza (The Plaza), and Market Hall.
 Inside these buildings, nearly 2,300 permanent showrooms offer more than 35,000 product lines from manufacturers around the world.

 Trammell Crow developed the nearby Dallas Decorative Center, which opened in 1955.

 The two-story International Trade Plaza, which opened in 1957, is the first building at the current site of Dallas Market Center.
 The original name for this building was the Dallas Homefurnishings Mart, designed by Donald H. Speck.
 The 434000 sqft building was repurposed in 1999 as the International Floral & Gift Center and later in 2012 as The International Trade Plaza.
 The current name is the Interior Home + Design Center following a renovation in 2017.

-The Dallas Trade Mart, the second Dallas Market Center building, was designed by Harold Berry, Donald Speck, and Harwell Hamilton Harris and opened its doors in 1958.
+The Dallas Trade Mart, the second Dallas Market Center building, was designed by Harold Berry, Donald Speck, and Harwell Hamilton Harris and it opened its doors in 1958.
 The project provided 980000 sqft of showroom space and cost $12.64 million.
 It is four stories tall and the atrium at its center is named The Grand Pavilion.

 Market Hall, which opened in 1960 and is across Market Center Boulevard from the rest of the campus, is the only building that is open to the public with more than 60 shows per year.
 It has 202000 sqft of floor space.

 In 1964, the Apparel Mart opened for business at a cost of $15 million with 1.6 e6sqft of space.
 For four decades, the building served as a trading center for women's, men's, and children's apparel and accessories.
 It closed in 2004, and the 600 tenants were moved to the World Trade Center.
 Today, apparel and accessories showrooms reside on the top floors of World Trade Center, and apparel trade events held at Dallas Market Center attract buyers from around the world.

 The largest building and centerpiece of the campus is the World Trade Center, opened in 1974 with seven stories.
 It was expanded in 1979 to have 3.1 e6sqft of floor space and 15 stories.
 Inside the World Trade Center are showrooms including gifts, home accessories, lighting, floral, holiday, jewelry, rugs, toys, gourmet foods, furniture, and linens.